Cummings ‘malign actor’ who created culture of fear, Hancock tells Covid inquiry

 “We were on occasions blocked,” he told the inquiry.

-He and DHSC faced “deep unpleasantness” from the centre of Government during the early months of the pandemic while the rest of Whitehall was slow to react, Mr Hancock said.
+He and the Department for Health and Social Care (DHSC) faced “deep unpleasantness” from the centre of Government during the early months of the pandemic while the rest of Whitehall was slow to react, Mr Hancock said.

 “A healthy culture involves scepticism, an unhealthy culture involves false allegations and extremely unpleasant language,” he added.